METRO Magazine Logo

 Being a woman in a male-dominated field has not deterred Cline.
 Growing up on a ranch as her father's only child left at home, she learned how to do everything "the boys knew how to do."
 That upbringing shaped her confidence and leadership style.

-"Respect and integrity made you an equal to men and women," she says.
-When addressing large groups or testifying alongside male peers, she reminders herself that her experience and perspective are just as valuable, sometimes even more.
+"Respect and integrity made you an equal to men and women," she said.
+When addressing large groups or testifying alongside male peers, she reminds herself that her experience and perspective are just as valuable, and sometimes even more so.

 She also sees parallels between gender equality and the disparities between rural and urban transit systems.

-"The comparison is just as challenging between rural transportation and urban transportation," Cline says, emphasizing the need for continued advocacy and investment in underserved communities.
+"The comparison is just as challenging between rural transportation and urban transportation," said Cline, emphasizing the need for continued advocacy and investment in underserved communities.

 Cline's Influence on the Next Generation